vsquicciarini/madys/README.md

 Latest news:
 ------------

+Feb 10, 2026 - Version v2.1.0 published!
+Several updates in the DetectionMap class: it is now possible to compute physical maps and detection probability maps as a function of Teff instead of mass; added new functions for advanced plotting of these maps; now possible to account for the fact the outermost part of a non-circular field of view are not fully covered by an observation; fixed minor bugs.

 Nov 17, 2025 - Version v2.0.0 published!
 A new class, DetectionMap, now handles the conversion of contrast curves to mass curves and detection probability maps, including the possibility to extrapolate outside a model's dynamical range; added new patchwork models connecting BEX and ATMO/Ames-Dusty/Ames-Cond; expanded roster of available filters for several substellar models; improved ADQL queries; added several new plotting functions.

 Apr 28, 2024 - Version v1.3.0 published!
 Expanded the features of the CurveObject class; added Hipparcos catalog and Gaia DR3-Hipparcos proper motion to the automatic ADQL query done by SampleObject; increased completeness of catalog cross-matches; improved readability of code following Docstring Conventions (PEP 8).